Collisions of the supercritical Keller-Segel particle system: Markov processes and Dirichlet spaces

-\begin{rk} Two Hunt processes with the same Dirichlet space share the same quasi notion, up to the restriction that the capacity of every compact set is finite, which is always the case in the present work. \end{rk}
+\begin{rk} Two Hunt processes with the same Dirichlet space share the same \blue quasi-everywhere \bla notion, up to the restriction that the capacity of every compact set is finite, which is always the case in the present work. \end{rk}

-\begin{proof} We fix a Hunt process $\yY$ and explain why its quasi-notion depends only on its Dirichlet space.
+\begin{proof} We fix a Hunt process $\yY$ and explain why its \blue quasi-everywhere \bla notion depends only on its Dirichlet space.
 A set $\cN \subset E$ is exceptional, see \cite[page 152]{f}, if there exists a Borel set $\tilde \cN$ such that $\cN\subset \tilde \cN$ and $\PP _y (\exists t\ge 0 : Y_t \in \tilde \cN )=0$ for $\alpha$-a.e. $y\in E$.
 A properly exceptional set is clearly exceptional and \cite[Theorem 4.1.1 page 155]{f} tells us that any exceptional set is included in a properly exceptional set.
-Thus, a property is true for quasi all $y\in E$ if and only if it holds true outside an exceptional set.
+Thus, a property is true \blue quasi-everywhere \bla if and only if it holds true outside an exceptional set.
 Next, \cite[Theorem 4.2.1-(ii) page 161]{f} tells us that a set $\cN$ is exceptional if and only if its capacity is $0$, where the capacity of $\cN \subset E$ is entirely defined from the Dirichlet space.
 And for \cite[Theorem 4.2.1-(ii) page 161]{f} to apply, one needs that the capacity of all compact sets is finite. \end{proof}